Text2Sign: A Single-GPU Diffusion Baseline for Text-to-Sign Language Video Generation

 Abstract

 Sign language is a primary communication channel for millions of Deaf and hard-of-hearing people, yet generating signer video directly from text remains difficult because video diffusion models are expensive to train and evaluate.
-This paper presents Text2Sign, a text-conditioned diffusion architecture for short sign-language video clips designed to operate on a single NVIDIA L4 graphics processor rather than multi-node training infrastructure.
-The model combines a frozen vision-language text encoder with a three-dimensional encoder-decoder backbone and factorized spatial and temporal attention, thereby reducing the cost of full spatio-temporal attention while preserving motion coherence.
-Three design choices are examined: whether transformer-style blocks improve upon convolution-only baselines, whether a frozen pretrained text encoder is preferable to a task-specific encoder trained from scratch, and whether factorized attention is competitive with full video attention.
-On a signer-disjoint How2Sign-based setup, the best short-run ablation attains a validation loss of 0.0648, while a longer-run checkpoint reaches 0.00999.
-A compact evaluation slice of that checkpoint yields SSIM $0.2403\pm0.0238$, PSNR $15.11\pm0.42$ dB, and temporal consistency $1.0000\pm0.0000$; under an 8-step DDIM setting with guidance scale 5.0, the model generates a 32-frame $64\times64$ clip in 12.60 s (2.54 frames/s) with 3.12 GB peak inference memory on a single NVIDIA L4.
-The results indicate that pretrained text conditioning improves generalization under limited data, although conditioning-control analyses reveal only limited separation between frozen, random, and partially fine-tuned CLIP variants on coarse prompt-sensitivity proxies.
-The present system remains limited to low-resolution short clips and does not yet include expert linguistic evaluation; accordingly, the reported results should be interpreted as a practical systems study rather than a complete solution to sign-language production.
+This article presents Text2Sign, a single-GPU diffusion baseline for text-to-sign language video generation.
+The model combines a frozen vision-language text encoder with a three-dimensional encoder-decoder backbone and factorized spatial and temporal attention, reducing the cost of full spatio-temporal attention while preserving motion coherence.
+The results indicate that pretrained text conditioning improves generalization under limited data, although the system remains limited to low-resolution short clips and does not yet include expert linguistic evaluation.
+The contribution should therefore be read as an efficiency-oriented research baseline rather than a complete sign-language production system.